rstol/md-cv/index.md

 ### The future of computing

 In the _Case Studies from Practice Seminar_ I worked together with D. Vetter in an _IBM Academy Initiative_ led by [Christian Eggenberger](https://www.linkedin.com/in/christianeggenberger/).
 We examined the future of Quantum, Neuromorphic, and In-Memory computing.
-We presented our analysis of the three technologies before IBM representatives, at the CAS in Applied Information Technology graduation event, and as an internal IBM blog post.
+We presented our analysis of the three technologies before _IBM_ representatives, at the _ETH CAS in Applied Information Technology_ graduation event, and as an internal _IBM_ blog post.

 `2021-22`